 We spoke to Pan Macmillan book designer James Annal about the process of crafting the cover of This Was a Man, the final book in Jeffrey Archer's bestselling The Clifton Chronicles series.
 Read on to find out more about the inspiration for the jacket design and how the final cover came to be.

-This Was A Man is the seventh instalment in a seven-part series, what factors do you have to take into account when designing covers for a series that you might not have to consider for a standalone?
+This Was A Man is the final instalment in a seven-part series, what factors do you have to take into account when designing covers for a series that you might not have to consider for a standalone?

-You obviously want them to visually work together as a series, so they sit well alongside each other in store, in promotions and at home.
-You also need to know what you're trying portray with the series in terms of an overall visual theme.
+You obviously want the covers to visually work together as a series, so they sit well alongside each other in store, in promotions and at home.
+You also need to know what you're trying to portray with the series in terms of an overall visual theme.
 In essence this series is a family saga, so the characters are important.
 I also needed to find a way of showing the passage of time and the journey these characters go on.